manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 Links are `private` and `final` by default.

 Unimplemented interface calls forward through the link to the value of the field.
-If the field's value is a `@part` class, internal polymorphism is preserved.
+If the field's value is a `@part` class, open recursion is preserved.

 ---

 # Default methods

-`@part` classes preserve internal polymorphism even when behavior is defined in interface default methods.
+`@part` classes preserve open recursion even when behavior is defined in interface default methods.

 Suppose the `takeAction()` implementation is moved from Hero into the Actor interface:
 ```java